What is Mainz, Germany, known for? Are there interesting things to do in Mainz? Well, stick around to find out.

 10. Temple of Isis & Mater Magna

 The museum is a little treasure in a shopping mall.
-It consists of an enormous underground room containing some remains of Isis and Mater Magna temple and many exhibits excavated from the place surround it.
+It consists of an enormous underground room containing some remains of Isis and Mater Magna temple and many exhibits excavated from the place surrounding it.

 The museum is an exceptional collection and is superbly displayed with self-explanatory notes and a short video presentation.
 The staff is knowledgeable and super friendly.